Frequently Asked Questions

 You may keep a small aquarium of fish in your room.
 Aquariums cannot exceed 20 gallons in volume.

 Service animals are not pets, and in accordance with ADA regulations, are permitted in the residential facilities.
 If you anticipate bringing a certified service animal to campus, please contact our office in advance so that we can work with you to meet your specific assignment needs.
-Information about the university’s policy regarding service animals may be obtained from the Student Affairs & Enrollment Management Office in the University Center.
+Information about the university’s policy regarding service animals may be obtained from the Student Disability Services Office.

 Can I have a private room?